Osiris-Team/jSQL-Gen/README.md

 - Thus changes to the database (specially changes in data types) should be made using the GUI.
 - When dealing with big amounts of data its recommended to use the WHERE class to its full extend to avoid going out of memory.
 Lazy loading (https://github.com/Osiris-Team/jSQL-Gen/issues/10) not implemented yet.
+- Make sure that all NOT NULL fields are on the upper half of the fields and the rest below.
+The generated functions will make more sense and will be generally less error prone.